carabina/SeguePerformer/README.md

 pod 'SeguePerformer'
 ```

-Optionally, you may instead drag `SeguePerformer.swift` into your project.
+If you prefer, you may instead drag `SeguePerformer.swift` into your project.